-Computer Technician Practicum (COMPT2) (Second time taken)
+Computer Technician Practicum\ (COMPT2) (Second time taken)

-Course #: 08882 Credits:2
+Course #: 08882 Credits:2 PEIMS #: 13027510 Grades: 10-12

 Students will gain knowledge and skills in the area of computer technologies, including advanced knowledge of electrical and electronic theory, computer principles, and components related the installation, diagnosis, service, and repair of computer-based technology systems.
 Students will reinforce, apply, and transfer their knowledge and skills to a variety of settings and problems.
 Proper use of analytical skills and application of information technology concepts and standards are essential to prepare students for success in a technology-driven society.
 Critical thinking, IT experience, and product development may be conducted either in a classroom setting with an instructor, with an industry mentor, or both.
+This course is offered at The LIFT for all high schools.